ruridge/code-demo/README.md

 - Filterting by employment type.
 - Links to the pages to add or edit a team member.
 You do NOT need to implement those pages.

-You can use whatever extra tools you need to accomplish this.
+You can use any extra tools you need to accomplish this.
+We want to respect your time and there's no need to reinvent the wheel.

 For further notes, follow the design specs in the Figma file shared with you by e-mail.